jacobtohahn/ZTO-80/README.md

 Copyright Jacob Hahn 2020.

 This source describes Open Hardware and is licensed under the CERN-OHLS v2.
-You may redistribute and modify this documentation and make products using it under the terms of the CERN-OHL-S v2 (https:/cern.ch/cern-ohl).
+You may redistribute and modify this hardware and make products using it under the terms of the CERN-OHL-S v2 (https:/cern.ch/cern-ohl).
-This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+This hardware is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN-OHL-S v2 for applicable conditions.

 Source location: https://github.com/jacobtohahn/ZTO-80

+This documentation is released under the Attribution-ShareAlike 4.0 International License and is copyright Jacob Hahn 2020.
+You may use and share this documentation under the terms of the license, found here: https://creativecommons.org/licenses/by-sa/4.0/.

+Please note that the CC-BY-SA License only applies to this project's documentation.
+Any other files, such as design files, are licensed under the terms of the CERN-OHL-S v2 license, as described above.